kirakiray/noneos-core/docs/en/documentation/file-operations.md

 # File Operations

-This document introduces file operations in the file system, including creating, writing, reading, and deleting files.
+This document describes file operations in the file system, including creating, writing, reading, and deleting files.

-## Create File
+## Create a file

-Use the `get` method and specify `create: "file"` to create a file:
+Use the `get` method and specify `create: "file"` to create the file:

 ```javascript
 import { get } from "/nos/fs/main.js";